memento-ai/Memento/packages/utils/README.md

 ## Key Features
 - `getProjectRoot()` function to obtain the root directory of the Memento project.
-- `copyIngestedMementos` function to copy ingested mementos (documents, summaries, etc.) from one database to another.
 - `zodParse` function to parse input using Zod schemas with error handling and stack trace support.
 - `stripCommonIndent` function to remove common indentation from a block of text.
 - `addPathComment` utility to add or update the path comment at the top of TypeScript files.